 “What if I’m the ghost everyone is afraid of?”

-“Who would be afraid of a sweet, little girl like you,” he said then tickled her so she would laugh and find enjoyment again in their walk.
+“Who would fear a sweet, little girl like you,” he said then tickled her so she would laugh and find enjoyment again in their walk.

 “Stop it!” she squealed.

-“Okay, okay, but I don’t want you to worry about any of those things.
+“Okay, okay, but I don’t want you to worry about those things.
 I will get you out of here.”

 “I know.
 You don’t have to keep telling me.
 I believe you.”